tamunoWoks/Statistics/probability_distributions.md

 ### How to Tell if a Distribution Is Continuous or Discrete:
 To determine whether a distribution is continuous or discrete, ask: “What kind of values can the random variable take?”
+1. **Discrete Distribution:**
+- Takes countable values (finite or countably infinite)
+- Each value has a non-zero probability
+- Often arises from counting